Shivam-kum-mhta/SearchShield/README.md

    ```bash
     npm run dev
    ```
-**Set up the environment variables for the API keys, database connection, and JWT secrets.**
+-**Set up the environment variables for the API keys, database connection, and JWT secrets.**
     ```bash
     ```
-**Access the application through the specified local URL.**
+-**Access the application through the specified local URL.**

 ### Creating an Account
 1. Open the application in your browser.